KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### PSF Members Luncheon

-PSF high-level health is good, but reconfiguring is going on.
+At a high-level, PSF health is good, but reconfiguring is going on.

 PyCon US is a huge part of the PSF's revenue.
 PyCon US is expensive and struggling.